metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 Objective
 ~~~~~~~~~

-An Objective is an atom that can be placed inside a Parameter Study.
 An Objective placed inside a Parameter Study will appear as a port
 on the Parameter Study's PET model and PET Analysis Blocks can be
 connected to it.